 By Todd Gaddis

-While that’s a good life lesson in terms of person to person, it’s infinitely more important in our relationship with God.
+While that’s a good life lesson in terms of person-to-person, it’s infinitely more important in our relationship with God.
 So rather than looking back at the end of your life, wishing you had praised more, start now.
 Here are seven reasons why you must not wait.

-- The Bible commands it.
 As the Psalmist says, “Let everything that has breath praise the Lord” (Psalm 150:6).

 Obviously, it’s the blood of Jesus that paves the way for our forgiveness from sin and relationship with God (Hebrews 10:19).
 That being said, our perpetual praise provides a clear and unhindered passage.
 Therefore, “Enter His gates with thanksgiving and His courts with praise” (Psalm 100:4).

 Wait a minute, isn’t God omnipresent — everywhere, all the time?
 Absolutely!
 Yet His presence is especially intense in an atmosphere of praise.
 The Bible says God is “Enthroned upon the praises of Israel” (Psalm 22:3).

 There’s no better way to beat the blues than to change our focus from self to God.
 Such a shift produces “the oil of gladness instead of mourning” (Isaiah 61:3).

-I firmly believe Satan, once the good angel Lucifer and God’s praise leader (Isaiah 14), was kicked out of heaven and doomed to destruction due to his desire to be like God.
+I firmly believe Satan, once the good angel Lucifer and God’s worship leader (Isaiah 14), was kicked out of heaven and doomed to destruction due to his desire to be like God.
 He has hated praise ever since because of its reminder of what he gave up and can’t regain.

-- God is worthy of it.
 “The Lord is great and worthy of our praise” (NCV).
-While it’s obviously good to praise and encourage those around us, God alone deserves our heartfelt worship and supreme allegiance.
+While it’s obviously good to encourage those around us, God alone deserves our heartfelt worship and supreme allegiance.

-What’s most amazing, however, is that even though the locals didn’t know how to sing when the missionaries arrived, they’ve since became known as “the singers.”
-“They love to sing now,” said George Sweeting in Psalms of the Heart, “because now they have something to sing about” (p.
-70-71).
+What’s most amazing, however, is that even though the locals didn’t know how to sing when the missionaries arrived, they’ve since become known as “the singers.”
+“They love to sing now,” said George Sweeting in Psalms of the Heart, “because now they have something to sing about.”